cicada2

 Munch Museum, Oslo

 Jasper Johns's engagement with Munch's work deepened, paradoxically, during the ten-year period when the abstract motif of crosshatching became the exclusive subject of Jasper Johns's paintings.
 Crosshatching first appeared in the painting Untitled, 1972, where it fills the far left panel of a four-part work.
 Jasper Johns recollects the source for this pattern during a 1976 interview with Michael Crichton: "I was riding in a car, going out to the Hamptons for the weekend, when a car came in the opposite direction.
 It was covered with these marks, but I only saw it for a moment-then it was gone—just a brief glimpse.
 But I immediately thought that I would use it for my next painting.""
-Johns later added to the account: "It had all the qualities that interest me literalness, repetitiveness, an obsessive quality, order with dumbnessand the possibility of complete lack of meaning.”
+Johns later added to the account: "It had all the qualities that interest me: literalness, repetitiveness, an obsessive quality, order with dumbness and the possibility of a complete lack of meaning.”
 Despite its specificity, the crosshatch story obscures as much as it reveals.
-No date has ever been established as to when Jasper Joins observed the decorated carand thus we do not know how long the motif percolated in his mind becoming more "his" than "taken" before he used it.
-In addition, the serendipitous nature of the story sidesteps the fact that hatch marks and crosshatching would already have been very familiar to Jasper Johns as an acclaimed draftsmen and printmaker.
-For reference, from the Middle Ages onward these techniques were basic means in the graphic arts for rendering light and shade and creating the illusion of three dimensions.
-Seeing the pattern on the car, then, was a moment more of recognition than of discovery-that a fundamental unit of his existing artistic vocabulary could be isolated and elevated as an analog to the flags, maps, numbersand letters he previously sourced out in the world.
+No date has ever been established as to when Jasper Johns observed the decorated car, and thus we do not know how long the motif percolated in his mind before he used it.
+In addition, the serendipitous nature of the story sidesteps the fact that hatch marks and crosshatching would already have been very familiar to Jasper Johns as an acclaimed draftsman and printmaker.
+For reference, from the Middle Ages onward, these techniques were basic means in the graphic arts for rendering light and shade and creating the illusion of three dimensions.
+Seeing the pattern on the car, then, was a moment more of recognition than of discovery—that a fundamental unit of his existing artistic vocabulary could be isolated and elevated as an analog to the flags, maps, numbers and letters he previously sourced out in the world.

 The condition of Jasper Johns prints plays a pivotal role in preserving the integrity and value of these artworks.
 The presence of mat staining, fox marks and attenuated colors can significantly impact the overall aesthetic and historical integrity of these artworks.
 When considering a purchase of a Jasper Johns print, it is crucial to be wary of dealers who claim prints are in good condition despite such issues, as this may be a deliberate attempt to mislead buyers.
 Transparency is imperative in the art market and dealers who purposefully omit condition details are not acting in the best interest of the collector.
 It is also advisable to avoid dealers who artificially enhance colors in photos, distorting the true condition of the artwork.
 Choosing dealers who provide accurate representations, even if it reveals imperfections, ensures that buyers make well-informed decisions, maintaining the authenticity and value of Jasper Johns prints over time.